meetnisha/genre/README.md

 python3 -m venv music
 source music/bin/activate

+# Steps to run the project locally
+Make sure docker is setup in your system.
+Then follow these steps to install the project:

+1. clone the project by using: `git clone git@github.com:meetnisha/genre.git` Run these commands in the project's folder:

+2. `git submodule update --init --recursive`

+3. run `./run_local.sh` in root folder of the project

-# To use as docker, clone repo and run
-docker-compose up -d --build
+4. Alternatively, to use as docker, clone repo and run docker-compose up -d --build

 Or

-docker-compose -f docker-compose.yml up -d --build
+docker-compose -f docker-compose.yaml up -d --build

 # To check log files
 docker logs -f core-api-container